sagemath/sagecell/README.rst

 .. highlight:: bash

-This is a very simple demo of a 3-component Python compute service, using MongoDB.
+This is a demo of a 3-component Python compute service, using MongoDB.

 Installation